 If you are an insulin-dependent diabetic (like me) and have ever tried dosing your insulin based on the “net carbs” listed on a food label, you have most likely also experienced that you sometimes don’t hit the right dose at all!

 I have a lot of diabetes coaching clients who live with insulin-dependent diabetes, and the question of how exactly you calculate the right amount of carbohydrates (carbs) to dose for almost always come up when we discuss meal plans and what to eat around workouts.

 In this post, I want to explain the difference between “Net Carbs” and “Total Carbs” and how I calculate the right amount of insulin to take.

 What is “Net Carbs”?

 The term “net carbs” was coined by the food industry as part of the low-carb marketing craze that started a few years back.
-It’s not a term that is endorsed by FDA or the American Diabetes Association, and as an insulin-dependent diabetic, you should be careful about trusting the net carb numbers.
+It’s not a term that is endorsed by the FDA or the American Diabetes Association, and as an insulin-dependent diabetic, you should be careful about trusting the net carb numbers.

 Per the American Diabetes Associations web page: “Companies define “net carbs” as the total grams of carbohydrate minus the grams of sugar alcohols, fiber, and glycerin.
 But this equation isn’t entirely accurate because some of the sugar alcohols and fiber are absorbed by the body and can affect blood glucose.”